 Standards BS EN 15635: 2008

 The British Standards Institution has created a set of safety standards for warehouse racking – or steel static storage systems – referred to as BS EN 15635: 2008.
 This European Standard provides guidelines around maintaining the structural safety of storage equipment while heavy materials handling vehicles are in operation.

-It was designed to help minimise the risk posed by warehouse racking that has been impacted – it is followed closely by the manufacturers of steel storage systems.
+It was designed to help minimize the risk posed by warehouse racking that has been impacted – it is followed closely by the manufacturers of steel storage systems.

 What is SEMA?

 When researching warehouse racking you will come across SEMA, which stands for the Storage Equipment Manufacturers’ Association.
 All UK racking manufacturers belong to SEMA and it plays an important role in the development of standards for the storage industry.
 It has a code of practice that its members should fulfil, especially in relation to rack inspections.

 Does warehouse racking have to be performed by a SEMA member?

 A SEMA member does not have to inspect warehouse racking as their standards are not legally enforced.
 However, they have become an unofficial benchmark that is adhered to by most storage equipment manufacturers.

 Are there any other regulations relevant to warehouse racking?

 In the UK, other regulations to be aware of are the ones set out in the Provision and Use of Work Equipment and Regulations 1998 – often referred to as PUWER.